Bjwebb/IATI-Transparency_Indicator/README.md

 * `format_all_results_v2.php` - generates 2 csv files /csv/Signatories.csv and /csv/Other.csv
 * `transaprency_test_additional.sh` - generates the results for the 'top 4' tests that are a bit more complicated N.B.
 There is one more test required to run the full suite.
 This is a test on the file updates based on the CKAN registry records.
+First you need to create some meta data about the records on the CKAN registry.
+`cd /helpers/CKAN_meta`
+make sure you have two directories there:
+`tmp`
+`CKAN_data`

+Run `php ckan_records_metadata.php`

+Next
-Make sure you have create a `./history` directory
+Make sure you have created a `./history` directory
 * `history_maker.php` grabs the data - this can take quite a while as it needs to pull every file from the CKAN webservice. history-assessment.php makes the judgement on how often data is updated and saves it in a file called history.csv
 run: